JPLee01/pandas-project/README.md

 The process in [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) is repeated for this program.

 ### Implementation of Machine Learning - K-Nearest Neighbors (KNN)
 This program will look at the machine learning algorithm of K-Nearest Neighbors (KNN).
-KNN  is a non-parametric method, where an unknown sample is classified according to a class belonging to the majority of its neighbors, i.e. if K (Number selected for nearest neighbors) = 1, then the case is simply assigned to the class of its nearest neighbor.<sup>[26](#myfootnote26)</sup> Around since the 1970's KNN can be used for both classification and regression predictive problems.<sup>[27](#myfootnote27)</sup> A visual representation of KNN can be viewed below:
+KNN is a supervised machine learning algorithm that can be used to solve both classification and regression problems.
+It is a non-parametric method, where an unknown sample is classified according to a class belonging to the majority of its neighbors, i.e. if K (Number selected for nearest neighbors) = 1, then the case is simply assigned to the class of its nearest neighbor.<sup>[26](#myfootnote26)</sup> Around since the 1970's KNN can be used for both classification and regression predictive problems.<sup>[27](#myfootnote27)</sup> A visual representation of KNN can be viewed below:

 <img align="center" width="500" height="500" img src="https://machinelearningknowledge.ai/wp-content/uploads/2018/08/KNN-Classification.gif">